-C|M|LAW is the first law school in the United States to create a research center dedicated exclusively to the study of the law of outer space.
+Cleveland State University College of Law responded to these growing opportunities by founding the Global Law Space Center (GSLC), the only law school center in the United States dedicated exclusively to the study of the law of outer space.

 The GSLC is committed to three primary goals: